bndtools/bnd/docs/_instructions/metainf-services.md

 ```
 # bnd.bnd
--buildpath: biz.aQute.bnd.annotation;version='7.0'
 -includeresource: @lib/groovy-3.0.22.jar
--metainf-services: auto
 ```

-This creates a new jar with the following MANIFEST.MF headers from the `META-INF/services` folder:
+This uses the default `-metainf-services: auto` and creates a new jar with the following MANIFEST.MF headers from the `META-INF/services` folder:

 ```
 # MANIFEST.MF